VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 ## Oh, and our systems are fucking racist and suck for anyone with special needs.

 [TODO]

+## We basically don't even own our computers anymore

+[TODO] Licensed everything, no root access, etc.

 # What's Else Is Needed?